by Charles Dickens

 - The stranger asks to go inside, and Fagin reluctantly brings him in.

-- Monks (that’s what Fagin calls him) is complaining that the whole housebreaking scheme was a mistake, and that Fagin should have made "him" a pickpocket instead, as he had done to so many other boys, and so gotten "him" (they still haven’t named Oliver) sent out of the country (sometimes convicted thieves "only" got transported out of the country instead of hanged – usually to the U.S. or Australia).
+- Monks (that’s what Fagin calls him) is complaining that the whole housebreaking scheme was a mistake, and that Fagin should have made "him" a pickpocket instead, as he had done to so many other boys, and so gotten "him" (they still haven’t named Oliver) sent out of the country (sometimes convicted thieves "only" got transported out of the country instead of hanged—usually to Australia).

 - Just then, Monks thinks that he sees a shadow of a woman wearing a bonnet outside the door in the hallway.